GameServerManagers/LinuxGSM-Docs/game-servers/ark-survival-evolved.md

 You can change the map by editing the [instance config](../configuration/linuxgsm-config.md) `lgsm/config-lgsm/arkserver/arkserver.cfg`.

-Simply add the line `defaultmap="MAP_NAME_HERE"`.
+Add the line `defaultmap="MAP_NAME_HERE"`.
 You can find a official map list right below.

 ### Official Map Names: